Why Paranormal Investigators Don't Like Being Called Ghost Hunters

-If you ask someone who is happy to be call a ghost hunter, they'll tell you that a ghost hunter and a paranormal investigator is exactly the same things.
+If you ask someone who is happy to be called a ghost hunter, they'll tell you that a ghost hunter and a paranormal investigator are exactly the same thing.
 However, those who called themselves paranormal investigators and dislike the term ghost hunter are the ones who define the differences between the two terms.

-They think ghost hunters look at the paranormal from a superficial point of view with preconceived notions.
-Where as paranormal investigators say they take the whole subject much more seriously and set out to find a reason and explanation behind supernatural happenings.
+Where as paranormal investigators or researchers say they take the whole subject much more seriously and set out to find a reason an explanation behind supernatural happenings.

-These same supernatural buffs say that if they call themselves paranormal investigators rather than ghost hunters then the general public take them more seriously.
-I'm not sure this belief is strictly true.
-Only one third of the population of the UK believe in ghosts, so the majority of the public will have little respect for anyone hunting ghosts no matter what they call themselves.
+These same supernatural buffs say that if they call themselves paranormal investigators rather than ghost hunters, then the general public take them more seriously.
+However, it should be remembered that depending on which survey you read, only one third of the population of the UK believe in ghosts, so the majority of the public will have little respect for anyone hunting ghosts no matter what they call themselves.

 So, who is right?
 Well, let's take a look at how the dictionary defines these conflicting terms...

 ghost - an apparition of a dead person which is believed to appear or become manifest to the living, typically as a nebulous image.

 hunt - search determinedly for someone or something.